-Figure 3: The node starts, ingests data, persists, and periodically hands data off.
+Figure 3: A timelime that represents the typical operations a real-time node undergoes.
+The node starts, ingests data, persists, and periodically hands data off.
 This process repeats indefinitely.
 The time intervals between different real-time node operations are configurable.